pianosmanjera/pianosmanjera/README.md

 # 🌍 **Pianos G MANJERA — Geospatial & Information Management Specialist**
-*Advancing humaitarian information management, geospatial analysis, data science, and digital innovation to support evidence-based action.*
+*<h4>Advancing humaitarian information management, geospatial analysis, data science, and digital innovation to support evidence-based action.</h4>*
 ---
 ## 👋 **About Me**
-GIS Officer & Information Management Specialist with 8+ years of experience in the humanitarian and development sectors.
-I specialize in geospatial analysis, hazard modelling, data science, and digital transformation.
-I’ve supported WFP, FAO, UNDP, IOM, Clear Global and regional resilience projects across Southern Africa.
-Passionate about automation, AI-assisted decision support, and building capacity across Africa.
+With over 8 years of experience, I specialize in turning complex data into accessible, actionable, and impactful insights for decision-makers and frontline teams.
+I design practical, scalable solutions—ranging from GIS workflows and flood-risk models to mobile data systems, dashboards, and automation pipelines—that support climate resilience, emergency response, and evidence-based programming across humanitarian and development operations.
 ---

 ## 🚀 **What I Do**